kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/introduction.md

 ### Scalability

-Scalability in the context of streaming means that a framework can distribute tasks across nodes to the same degree that Kafka (or whatever message broker you select) can.
+Scalability in the context of streaming means that a framework can distribute message processing tasks across nodes to the same degree that Kafka (or whatever message broker you select) can.
 Data engineers ideally take a lot of care to select a keying pattern to maximize parallelism within their message brokering system.
 When done correctly, this can allow these systems to scale quite well and handle enormous total throughput.
 A streaming application should be able to match this parallelism and dynamically schedule tasks across multiple nodes as partitions are created and expire.

 ### Topic Discovery

 Streaming data is frequently distributed across many topics.
-Given that topics can already be partitioned, I believe that this should primarily be done for ergonomics.
+Given that topics can already be partitioned, I believe that partitioning messages with the same schema across multiple topics should primarily be done for ergonomics.
 For instance, if a human wants to view all messages from a given source, they should be able to consume a single topic without having to filter out messages from other sources.
 To support an ever-changing set of data sources, frameworks should periodically detect new topics (and prune inactive topics).

 ### Stream Integrity

-As mentioned above, there are several classes of integrity requirements which I believe any framework should support.
-Each one has different implications for parallelization.
+As mentioned above, there are several classes of stream processing applications, each with different integrity requirements, which I believe any framework should support.
+These requirements have different implications for parallelization.
 When a loss of integrity occurs outside of the framework's control (from Kafka or the Producer), the job should fail as it will begin producing invalid and undefined messages itself.
 Here is a rough outline of